 White, pink and blue: Transgender pride

-Brown, Black: people of color within the LGBTIQ community
+Brown, Black: people of color within the LGBTQI community

 What to wear to Pride events:

 Pride is about self expression and celebrating your own unique identity.
 So, when you attend a pride celebration, don't be afraid to celebrate yourself in the way that feels most authentic.
 Fun, colorful outfits both celebrate the colors associated with Pride while also allowing you to get creative with your look.

 iHeartRaves Pride Collection

 The pride collection at iHeartRaves celebrates the LGBTQI community and the diversity within the community as a whole.
 Create your pride 2023 look by thinking about what makes you feel the most confident and authentic, and go from there.
 Whether you're going to a morning parade or to an all night dance party, the pride collection is meant to help you feel like your best self as you celebrate LGBTQI history.

 Happy Ever After Marabou Mesh Top (Also available in pink and white)

 It's not required, but glitter does make everything better.
 You can add a dash of camp to any look by incorporating glitter or body jewels into your outfit or makeup.
 You can shop body glitter and face jewels at iHeartRaves.